Cardinal Courses

 ARTHIST 98, CSRE 100, ENGLISH 172D, FILMEDIA 98, PSYCH 155, SOC 146, TAPS 165

 Race and ethnicity are often taken for granted as naturally occurring, self-evident phenomena that must be navigated or overcome to understand and eradicate the (re)production of societal hierarchies across historical, geopolitical, and institutional contexts.
 In contrast, this transdisciplinary course seeks to track and trouble the historical and contemporary creation, dissolution, experiences, and stakes of various ethnoracial borders not just in the US but around the world.
 We will engage with a range of materials - written texts, films, visual and performance art - to study race and ethnicity through comparative and relational frameworks.
 Key topics include: empire, neo/colonialism, capital/ism, im/migration, diaspora, caste, liberation, abolition, indigeneity, incarceration, borders, ethnonationalism, solidarity, and resistance.
+Please note that lectures will be held on Mondays and Wednesdays from 3:30pm to 4:50pm, and a weekly film screening will take place on Fridays from 1:30pm to 4:20pm.

 When